Table of contents

 Strengths and limitations

-A limitation of the affordability calculation is that we do not adjust for property or household size, so, for example, while a one-bedroom flat in a region may be affordable for a family, it may not be suitable.
-When we look at different parts of the housing distribution, the mix of properties represented will be different over the distribution, that is, smaller properties are likely to be more represented at the cheaper end, larger properties at the larger end.
+A limitation of the affordability calculation is that while the PIPR does adjust for property size, the income data do not adjust for household size.
+For example, while a one-bedroom flat in a region may be affordable for a family, it may not be suitable.

 Back to table of contents5.
-Quality characteristics of the private rental affordability estimates
+Quality characteristics of the data

 This section provides a range of information that describes the quality of the data and details any points that should be noted when using these statistics.